The perfect team — collaborative, informed, experienced, and by golly, even a little bit fun.

 Barbra is an innovative thinker with strong leadership, communications and relationship-building skills.
 In her mission to help make people and places better, she's passionate about bringing disparate stakeholders together to inspire and achieve impact.
 Download Barbra's full bio here.

-Janet C. Hall is a graduate of the University of South Florida College of Business-Finance.
+Janet C. Hall is a graduate of the University of South Florida College of Business-Finance with a recent Sustainability Accounting Standards Board (SASB) FSA Level 1 certification expanding her ability to link material sustainability information with a company's financial performance.
 Her experience includes management roles in business, entrepreneurship, production, manufacturing, communications and sales, as well as human resources, Environmental Health & Safety, and sustainability data management, with corporate experience at Apple and within Xerox’s Public Sector group.

 Janet works with publicly held, global and private corporations across a number of industries, non-profits and government entities.
 By educating leadership on the relevance of macro-trends specific to their mission, assessing current practices, identifying risks and collaborative opportunities, she provides step-by-step guidance for setting the course to a sustainably-focused future.